What is it?

 Who do we help?

-Our psychologists are experts at diagnosing and helping children with learning and behavioural problems as well as mental health conditions.
+The independent psychologists practising from our rooms are experts at diagnosing and helping children with learning and behavioural problems as well as mental health conditions.

-We see children who have developed behavioural difficulties at school or at home.
-They might become anxious for no apparent reason or feel sad and depressed.
+They see children who have developed behavioural difficulties at school or at home.
+Children might become anxious for no apparent reason or feel sad and depressed.
 Often these problems are the result of emotional distress that can be hard to recognise and talk about.

 - assessment of learning difficulties